TAMS-Group/scriptpanel/README.md

 An example file can be found in example_scripts.
 ```
 config:                    # global options
     num_buttons_per_row:   # number of buttons in each row
     button_height:         # height of each button in pixel
     button_width:          # width of each button in pixel
-    font_path:           # path to a font used for the button labels
+    font:                  # fontconfig pattern for a font used for the button labels

 scripts:                   # options for individual buttons
     - label:               # text displayed on the button
       script:              # name of the script file.
 Only paths relative to the script folder are allowed
       tooltip:             # text displayed while hovering over the button